Scattering theory for the defocusing 3d NLS in the exterior of a strictly convex obstacle: Embedding of nonlinear profiles

-Indeed, the solution to NLS$_{\mathbb{H}} $ can be extended to the solution of NLS$_{\mathbb{R} ^3}$ by reflecting along the boundary $\partial\mathbb{H}$.
-Moreover, arguing as in the proof of the previous two embedding theorems, and using the stability theorem and the persistence of regularity, we have
+Moreover, the solution to NLS$_{\mathbb{H}}$ can be extended to a solution of NLS$_{\mathbb{R}^3}$ by reflecting across the boundary $\partial\mathbb{H}$.
+Using similar arguments as in the proofs of the previous embedding theorems, along with the stability theorem and persistence of regularity, we obtain

-\textit{Step 2}.
+\textbf{Step 2}.
 Construction of the approximate solution to \eqref{NLS}.